 - the opportunity to complete a two-day Youth Mental Health First Aid training course;

 - support with finding school employment once qualified.

 Our core curriculum is primarily delivered through “Hub Days”.
 Our course structure follows a coherent 3-week cycle starting with an Academic Tutorial for each aspect of pedagogy that you will look at.
-After some time in school, this is followed by a practical workshop led by practicing teachers who are expert practitioners.
+After some time in school, this is followed by a practical workshop led by practicing teachers who are experts in their field.
 The workshops are designed to develop strategies and skills for the classroom as well as opportunities to network with other trainees and reflect on practice.
-Finally you are supported to implement what you have learnt in your own teaching by your school mentors.
+Finally, you are supported to implement what you have learnt in your own teaching by your school mentors.